dauitsuragan002/ekomek/README.md

 # Telegram Bot 'eKömek' with KazLLM API

 This is a Telegram bot built with **Aiogram** that integrates with the **KazLLM API** for natural language responses in Kazakh, Russian, and English.
-The bot also supports **speech recognition** for handling voice messages.
+The bot also supports **Soyle API** for handling voice messages.

 ## Legal Expertise